knockout/knockout/documentation/rateLimit-observable.md

 ## Rate-limit methods

 The `rateLimit` extender accepts two parameters, `timeout` and `method`.
-In general, the extender ensures that change notifications won't happen more freqently than the specified timeout value, although the exact timing is dependendent on the method.
+In general, the extender ensures that change notifications won't happen more frequently than the specified timeout value, although the exact timing is dependent on the method.
 Here are the supported methods:

 1. `notifyAtFixedRate` --- The notification happens after the specified period of time from the first change to the observable (either initially or since the previous notification).
 This is the default method, so you'll generally use it by just providing a timeout value: `rateLimit: <timeout>`.